gemini3d/gemini3d/README.md

 This method is tested on CentOS and Ubuntu.
 This test runs a short demo, taking about 2-5 minutes on a typical Mac / Linux laptop, from scratch.
+It assumes you have Python 3, Meson, Ninja and the appropriate compilers and libraries installed.
+Perhaps consider running `python install_prereqs.py` to get the libraries you need (assuming you have sudo access).

 Get GEMINI code and install prereqs
 ```sh